-BIOPAK (Means, et al. 1994) is a menu-driven package of computer programs for personal computers that calculates the biomass, area, height, length, or volume of plant components (leaves, branches, stem, crown, and roots) and biomass by fuels size classes using existing prediction equations.
-Most of the 1150 equations in the equation library currently available as part of BIOPAK were developed in the Pacific Northwest, including southeast Alaska.
+BIOPAK (Means, et al. 1994) is a menu-driven package of computer programs for personal computers that calculated the biomass, area, height, length, or volume of plant components (leaves, branches, stem, crown, and roots) and biomass by fuels size classes using existing prediction equations.
+Most of the 1150 equations in the equation library available as part of BIOPAK were developed in the Pacific Northwest, including southeast Alaska.
 A few are from the northern Rocky Mountains and the Sierra Nevada Mountains.
-When appropriate equations are available, they can be added to this library, or new libraries can be created for other regions of the world, using the Library Editor.
-BIOPAK produces reports that are formatted for people and files that are compatible with other software.
+BIOPAK produced reports that were formatted for people and files that were compatible with other software.
 Other reports document the design of a computation run and the equations used.

 BIOPAK produces reports formatted for people and machine-readable files for use by other software such as graphics, statistics and database programs.
 Other reports document the design of a computation run and the equations used.
 It has application in ecosystem studies for calculating biomass allocation, productivity and leaf area; in wildlife and entomology studies for calculating foliage area, and browse (e.g., foliage + small twigs), fruit and inflorescence mass; and fire management for calculating fuels of live plants by size classes.

 Means et al. (1996) describe use of BIOPAK to calculate size classes of live fuels for shrubs and herbs.
 A library of equations to estimate such fuels in the Pacific Northwest of North America (FUELLIB) is described and used in an example.
-The current version of FUELLIB is available as a .ZIP file by following the instructions for downloading BIOPAK.
 These methods can be used in other regions if the user first enters fuel size class equations for a given region into a new library using the library editor supplied with BIOPAK.

 Fuel size classes can be estimated in three ways.
 (1) When plant measurements needed to as input to the fuels equations are available, fuel classes can be estimated directly for species that have equations in the library or species with similar growth forms.
 (2) When such plant measurements are not available but measurements needed to estimate above ground biomass are available, fuel classes can be estimated in two steps, by first estimating total above ground biomass for individual plants and then estimating biomass in fuel classes from total aboveground biomass.
 (3) Lastly, users can use the equations provided to develop new equations that estimate fuels from plot-level estimates of species cover (and possibly other measures).
 This requires field work but not biomass sampling.